jordanlgraham/jgdotcom/docroot/sites/all/modules/jstimer/README.txt

 value will trump the format_num value.

 Currently supported replacement values are:

+Target date replacements:
 %day%   - Day number of target date (0-31)
 %month% - Month number of target date (1-12)
-%year%  - Year number of target date (4 digit number)
+%year%  - Year number of target date (2013)
 %dow%   - Day-Of-Week (Mon-Sun)
 %moy%   - Month-Of-Year (Jan-Dec)

+Duration/Interval replacements:
-%years% - Years from set date(integer number)
+%years% - Years from set date (ex:2013, integer number)
 %ydays% - (Days - Years) from set date(integer number)
 %days%  - Total Days from set date (integer number)
 %hours% - (Hours - Days) from set date (integer number, zero padded)
+%hours_nopad% - (Hours - Days) from set date (integer number, no padding)
 %mins%  - (Minutes - Hours) from set date (intger number, zero padded)
+%mins_nopad%  - (Minutes - Hours) from set date (intger number, no padding)
 %secs%  - (Seconds - Minutes) from set date (integer number, zero padded)

-%hours_nopad% - (Hours - Days) from set date (integer number, no padding)
-%mins_nopad%  - (Minutes - Hours) from set date (intger number, no padding)
 %secs_nopad%   - (Seconds - Minutes) from set date (integer number, no padding)
 %months%       - (Months - Years) from set date, will be 11 or less (integer number)
-%tot_months%   - Months from set date, can be larger than 11 (integer number)
+%tot_months%   - Total months from set date, can be larger than 11 (integer number)
+%tot_hours%    - Total hours from set date, can be larger than 23 (integer number)
+%tot_minutes%  - Total minutes from set date, can be larger than 59 (integer number)
+%tot_seconds%  - Total seconds from set date, can be larger than 59 (integer number)
 %sign%         - Is used for NASA style countdown, will be '-' before set date and '' after set date (blank or '-')